kzr8/moe-junyuanpri/_departments/Science/Learning Journeys.md

 <figure><img src="/images/LJ2.png" style="width:100%"><figcaption> Pupa stage of the life cycle of a butterfly</figcaption></figure>

 <figure><img src="/images/LJ3.png" style="width:75%"><figcaption> Close up encounter with butterfly</figcaption></figure>

+### Science Field Trip to Sungei Buloh Wetland Reserve

+The P6 students went on a Science field trip to Sungei Buloh Wetland Reserve.
+As we embarked on the topic of environment and adaptations, the learning journey was timely to provide the nature setting for our students to learn and be awed with the new discoveries.
+The learning journey aimed to strengthen students’ understanding in the diversity of living things and their adaptation in order to survive in the mangrove.

+During the field trip, the students were also taught the importance of protecting our natural heritage.
+Sungei Buloh is situated in the North-West corner of Singapore and is well known for its mangrove forests and migratory shorebirds.
+The students learnt about the different communities found in a mangrove.
+They also learnt about how the plants and animals living in the mangrove adapt to their environment for survival.